auth0/docs/articles/connections/passwordless/ios-magic-link.md

 ## Pass Callbacks to the Auth0 Lock Library

-:::panel-info
+::: panel-info Callbacks to the Autho Lock Library
-If you've already implemented [Lock iOS](https://auth0.com/blog/how-to-implement-slack-like-login-on-ios-with-auth0/), you have already configured callbacks to the Auth0 Lock Library.
+If you've already implemented [Lock v1 for iOS](https://auth0.com/blog/how-to-implement-slack-like-login-on-ios-with-auth0/), you have already configured callbacks to the Auth0 Lock Library.
 :::

 In the `AppDelegate` class of your iOS application, include the following code to pass callbacks to Auth0 Lock: